Join our next Teachers Bootcamp!

 The DDP Teacher Track is incredibly relevant to experienced teachers.
 Consider it like Professional Development.
 Regardless of your past education, it is a unique method that requires training to understand and put into practice.
 Your years of experience might make you quicker at learning it, and doesn’t exclude you from getting an immense value from the training, because the content but is not redundant.

 Yes!
 The TDP provides the foundation upon which you can add any other training of your choice.
 Consider the TDP to be the main computer program and other teacher trainings are the auxiliary “plug-ins” you can get to enhance it.
-Any teacher training seminar you take after the TDP will be an augmentation of your Swing Literacy foundation, which augments what you already teach, so your preferred style or content can have a more intentional and effective impact on your students!
+Any teacher training seminar you take after the TDP will be built upon your Swing Literacy foundation, which augments what you already teach, so your preferred style or content can have a more intentional and effective impact on your students!

 Each Module has an offline assignment to complete and submit for grading, that might take 2 hours to complete.